Oneprofile vs RudderStack: Warehouse Optional

 RudderStack

-Syncs data tool-to-tool.
-No Snowflake, BigQuery, or data engineering resources needed.
+Syncs data tool-to-tool, warehouse optional.
+Works natively with Snowflake or BigQuery but does not require one.
+No data engineering needed.
 Connect your tools and start syncing in the same session.

 Open source with self-hosted option